-The Microsoft Cloud falls into four major areas:
+The Microsoft Cloud falls into four major services:

-- OFFICE 365 is a subscription-based online office and software plus services suite which offers access to various services and software built around the Microsoft Office platform, including email, productivity tools and document management. - Exchange Online - SharePoint Online - Office Web Apps and Office Mobile - OneDrive for Business - MICROSOFT DYNAMICS 365 delivers rich sales automation, service management and marketing automation functionality through your browser and within your everyday productivity applications. - PLATFORM AS A SERVICE (PAAS) is a cloud model in which providers deliver apps over the Internet and host users' hardware and software on their infrastructure.
-PaaS is provided through Microsoft Azure.
+- OFFICE 365 is a subscription-based online office and software plus services suite which offers access to various services and software built around the Microsoft Office platform, including email, productivity tools and document management.

+- ✓ Exchange Online

+- ✓ SharePoint Online

+- ✓ Office Web Apps and Office Mobile

+- OneDrive for Business

+- ✓ Yammer

+- MICROSOFT DYNAMICS 365 delivers rich sales automation, service management and marketing automation functionality through your browser and within your everyday productivity applications.

+- PLATFORM AS A SERVICE (PAAS) is a cloud model in which providers deliver apps over the Internet and host users' hardware and software on their infrastructure.
 Microsoft Azure is an open and flexible cloud computing platform offering cloud services.
 You can run not only Microsoft servers, but also Linux servers, Oracle and open source applications in Microsoft Azure.
 Azure is the only major cloud platform ranked by Gartner as an industry leader for both infrastructure-as-a-service (laaS) and platform-as-a-service (PaaS).
-This powerful combination of managed and unmanaged services lets you build, deploy, and manage applications any way you like for unmatched productivity. - INFRASTRUCTURE AS A SERVICE (IAAS) delivers computer infrastructure on an outsourced basis to support enterprise operations.
-Typically, IaaS provides hardware, storage, servers and data center space or network components and may also include software.
-IaaS is provided through Microsoft Azure.
+This powerful combination of managed and unmanaged services lets you build, deploy, and manage applications any way you like for unmatched productivity.

+- INFRASTRUCTURE AS A SERVICE (IAAS) delivers computer infrastructure on an outsourced basis to support enterprise operations.
+Typically, laaS provides hardware, storage, servers and data center space or network components and may also include software.

 Office 365 is arguably the most straightforward cloud solution to understand and one of the easiest to migrate from on premise.
 Users will require very little retraining when switching to Office 365 from Exchange, Outlook and Office on premise.
+Special pricing is available for qualified non-profit organizations which makes Office 365 even more attractive.